-Rather than continuing to offer more of the same in terms of service and treatment models for young men experiencing mental ill health, the report is calling for innovative new approaches to be developed and trialled, co-designed with young men themselves.
+Rather than continuing to offer more of the same in terms of service and treatment models, the report is calling for innovative new approaches to be developed and trialled, co-designed with young men themselves.

 Download Keeping it real: Reimagining mental health care for all young men